codearryaas/swift-rank/readme.txt

 == Description ==

 Swift Rank makes it incredibly easy to add Schema.org structured data to your WordPress website.
-Boost your SEO visibility and stand out in Google search results with eye-catching rich snippets—all without writing a single line of code.
+Boost your SEO visibility and stand out in Google search results with eye-catching rich snippets, all without writing a single line of code.

 **Why Schema Markup Matters for Your WordPress Site**

 Schema markup helps search engines understand your content better, leading to:

-*   **Rich Snippets**: Stand out in search results with star ratings, images, and more.
+*   **Dominate Search Results**: Stand out from competitors with eye-catching rich snippets—star ratings, images, FAQs, and pricing that demand attention.
-*   **Higher Click-Through Rates**: Rich results get 30% more clicks on average.
-*   **Better Rankings**: Help Google understand your content context.
-*   **Knowledge Graph Visibility**: Establish your brand’s identity in Google’s Knowledge Graph.
+*   **Skyrocket Click-Through Rates**: Studies show rich results can increase CTR by up to 30%, driving more qualified traffic to your site for free.
+*   **Help Google Understand Your Content**: Give search engines explicit clues about what your page means, not just what it says, for more accurate indexing.
+*   **Establish Brand Authority**: control how your brand appears in the Knowledge Graph with correct logos, social profiles, and contact details.
+*   **Future-Proof Your SEO**: Structured data is the language of AI search and voice assistants.
+Get your site ready for the next generation of search.

 = Key Features =

-*   **[Quick & Easy Setup](https://toolpress.net/documentation/setup-wizard-of-swift-rank/)**: No coding required.
-Get started in minutes with our visual template builder and setup wizard.
+*   **[Quick & Easy Setup](https://toolpress.net/documentation/setup-wizard-of-swift-rank/)**: Launch your schema in minutes.
+Our setup wizard handles the heavy lifting so you don't have to.
-*   **[Schema Templates](https://toolpress.net/documentation/how-to-add-schema-templates-in-swift-rank/)**: Set it once, apply it everywhere.
-Auto Schema for posts, pages, and products without creating templates.
+*   **[Automated Schema](https://toolpress.net/documentation/general-settings-of-the-swift-rank/)**: Automatically apply correct schema to all your posts, pages, and products instantly.
+*   **[Visual Template Builder](https://toolpress.net/documentation/how-to-add-schema-templates-in-swift-rank/)**: Create and customize schema templates without touching code.
-*   **[Dynamic Variables](https://toolpress.net/documentation/dynamic-variables-in-swift-rank/)**: Use `{post_title}`, `{featured_image}`, `{post_date}`, and 50+ variables to automatically populate schema fields from your WordPress content.
+*   **[Dynamic Variables](https://toolpress.net/documentation/dynamic-variables-in-swift-rank/)**: Use 50+ smart placeholders like `{post_title}` and `{featured_image}` to auto-fill your data.
-*   **[Condition-Based Display](https://toolpress.net/documentation/conditions-tab-display-conditions/)**: Apply templates to specific post types, categories, or individual posts.
+*   **[Precise Targeting](https://toolpress.net/documentation/conditions-tab-display-conditions/)**: Control exactly where schema appears—by post type, category, or specific ID.
-*   **[Knowledge Graph Integration](https://toolpress.net/documentation/knowledge-base-tab-of-the-swift-rank/)**: Add Organization, Person, or LocalBusiness schema to establish your site’s identity.
+*   **[Knowledge Graph](https://toolpress.net/documentation/knowledge-base-tab-of-the-swift-rank/)**: Tell Google who you are.
+Easily set up Organization, Person, or Local Business data.
-*   **[Real-Time Validation](https://toolpress.net/docs-category/swift-rank/)**: Built-in links to Google Rich Results Test and Schema.org Validator.
+*   **[Real-Time Validation](https://toolpress.net/docs-category/swift-rank/)**: Verify your schema instantly with built-in Google Rich Results integration.
-*   **[Import/Export Templates](https://toolpress.net/documentation/import-export-schema-templates/)**: Backup, migrate, or share your schema templates between sites.
+*   **[Import/Export](https://toolpress.net/documentation/import-export-schema-templates/)**: Move your settings between sites or back them up with ease.
-*   **[Clean Output](https://toolpress.net/documentation/general-settings-of-the-swift-rank/)**: Automatically removes empty values from schema output to ensure valid JSON-LD.
+*   **[Optimized Output](https://toolpress.net/documentation/general-settings-of-the-swift-rank/)**: We output clean, valid JSON-LD that search engines love.

 = Supported Schema Types =